minierparedes/algorithms-vs-me/src/content/blog/LeetCode/136-single-number/index.md

 ## Road to 170

-**LC: 3**
+**LC: 4**

-This is the third Leetcode challenge of the 170 challenges from the [LeetCode Patterns](https://seanprashad.com/leetcode-patterns/) by Sean Prashad
+This is the fourth Leetcode challenge of the 170 challenges from the [LeetCode Patterns](https://seanprashad.com/leetcode-patterns/) by Sean Prashad